ethanwhite/spectralmatch/README.md

 ![Global and Local Matching](./images/spectralmatch.png)

-*spectralmatch* provides a Python library and QGIS plugin with multiple algorythms to perform Relative Radiometric Normalization (RRN).
+*spectralmatch* provides a Python library, command line interface, and QGIS plugin with multiple algorythms to perform Relative Radiometric Normalization (RRN).
 It also includes utilities for generating seamlines, cloud masks, Pseudo-Invariant Features, statistics, preprocessing, and more.

 ## Features